lordemmag-devops/portfolio-website/README.md

 ## Deployment

-This website can be deployed to any static hosting service such as:
+This website can be deployed for free using GitHub Pages, making it accessible to anyone anywhere in the world.

-- GitHub Pages
+### GitHub Pages Deployment (Free)

-- Netlify
-- Vercel
+1. Ensure your project is on GitHub (it already is: https://github.com/lordemmag-devops/portfolio-website)
+2. Go to your repository settings on GitHub
+3. Scroll down to the "Pages" section in the sidebar
+4. Under "Source", select "Deploy from a branch"
+5. Choose "main" branch and "/ (root)" folder
+6. Click "Save"
+7. Your website will be available at: https://lordemmag-devops.github.io/portfolio-website/

+### Alternative Free Deployment Options

+- **Netlify**: Drag and drop your project folder to https://app.netlify.com/drop
+- **Vercel**: Import your Git repository at https://vercel.com/import
-- Firebase Hosting
+- **Firebase Hosting**:
+  1. Install Firebase CLI: `npm install -g firebase-tools`
+  2. Run `firebase login` and `firebase init hosting`
+  3. Run `firebase deploy`

+The website will be accessible worldwide once deployed.

 ## Git Repository